 Throughout the 1800s Britain became a busy industrial nation.
 People migrated in increasing numbers from the countryside to towns and cities to work in new factories and mills.
 Working conditions were poor and dangerous, injuries from machinery were common and workers – including children as young as six – worked long hours.
 Overcrowding, limited diets and polluted water led to widespread disease and early death.
 New Lanark, a village on the River Clyde near Glasgow, was a revolutionary industrial and housing complex, combining a cotton mill with purpose-built housing, education and social care for its workers and their families.
 The ideas put into practice here marked the beginning of cooperative socialism.

-This satirical cartoon is a comment on the Corn Laws – one of the most unpopular pieces of legislation ever to be introduced by the British Government.
+This satirical cartoon, by George Cruikshank, is a comment on what became known as the Corn Laws – one of the most unpopular pieces of legislation ever to be introduced by the British Government.

+Isambard Kingdom Brunel’s SS Great Britain is one of Britain’s most important ships.
 By combining size, power and innovative technology, Brunel revolutionised sea travel and paved the way for modern ship design.

 The Penny Black postage stamp – the most famous stamp in the world – marked the beginning of a brand new postal system that would transform communication across the country, and go on to sweep the globe.